Anomalous spectral lines and relic quantum nonequilibrium: Modeling a telescope x-/ -ray photon detector

-In order to determine to what extent a set of data (a list of individual energies) is consistent with some hypothetical spectrum, it will be useful to know what distribution $\rho_\text{obs}(E)$ we expect to observe in our data given some actual spectrum $\rho_\text{act}(E_\gamma)$.
-This is given by the convolution \eqref{eq1} as
+For hypothesis testing, we need to know the spectrum we expect to observe for each potential true spectrum $\rho_\text{true}(E_\gamma)$ .
+This is given by the convolution \eqref{eq1}, that for our model becomes

-which in this case is a simple `Gaussian blur' (or Weierstrass transform) of the actual spectrum.
+which is a simple ``Gaussian blur'' (or Weierstrass transform) of the true spectrum.

-The duration $t$ of the measurement appears in the denominator of equation \eqref{eq:e_dis}, perhaps giving the appearance that the precision improves with the run time of the measurement.
-In a sense this is true, but the formulation so far has only featured time as a factor in the quantity $gt$.
-A more impulsive coupling constant (that is to say that $g$ is larger for the duration of measurement) would improve the precision in an analogous manner.
-In addition to this, in section \ref{noneq_spectral_lines} it will be useful to rescale the pointer variable $y$ in terms of its initial standard deviation $\sigma_y$.
-In doing so, it will turn out that $\sigma_y$ only appears in the quantity $gt/\sigma_y$.
-Consequently, a narrower pointer packet would also produce an analogous improvement in precision.
-With this in mind, we may rephrase the model in terms of the precision of the experiment (the energy dispersion $\Delta E/E_\gamma$).
-We define the rescaled time variable,
+The duration $t$ of the measurement appears in the denominator of Eq.\ \eqref{eq:e_dis}.
+Thus, in a sense the precision of the energy reading improves with the run time.
+But $t$ appears only as a factor in the quantity $gt$, so a larger coupling constant would also improve the precision.
+In Sec.~\ref{sec:3} it is useful to rescale the pointer variable $y$ in terms of its initial standard deviation $\sigma_y$, where it turns out that $\sigma_y$ appears only in the quantity $gt/\sigma_y$.
+Thus a narrower pointer packet also improves the precision.
+With this in mind, we define the rescaled time variable